LautaroColella/morse-practice-audio-generator/README.md

 - `dot_sound_file`: Path to the sound file for a dot.
 - `dash_sound_file`: Path to the sound file for a dash.
+- `file_name`: Name of the generated audio file.
-- `output_file`: Path where the generated audio file will be saved.
+- `file_format`: Format of the generated audio file.
+- `bitrate`: Sound quality for determining file size.
+- `use_current_time`: Adds the current time in the file name.
 - `word_separator`: Separator used to split words in the input.
-- `bitrate`: Sound quality for determining file size.
 - `level`: Specifies the Morse code timing level.

 **Level Settings:**